valfride/UFPR-SR-Plates/README.md

 ## How to Access
 The UFPR-SR-Plates dataset is released for academic research only and is free to researchers from educational or research institutes for non-commercial purposes.

-Instructions for 📥 **Downalod** are available in: [https://valfride.github.io/nascimento2024toward/](https://valfride.github.io/nascimento2024toward/).
+Instructions for 📥 **Download** are available in: [https://valfride.github.io/nascimento2024toward/](https://valfride.github.io/nascimento2024toward/).

 ## Citation
 If you use this dataset, please cite our paper: